StandingPadAnimations/StandingPadAnimations.github.io/content/about/index.md

 A bit boring, I'm aware.

-[^1]: There is conflict in the Islamic world over the religious identity of us Ahmadi Muslims, see [here](/heretic) for more
+[^1]: There is conflict in the Islamic world over the religious identity of us Ahmadi Muslims, see [here](/heretic) for my view on the matter

 <div style="clear:both;"></div>